Terms and conditions

 3. BASIS OF CONTRACT

 3.2.
-The Order Form shall only be deemed to be accepted when the Company issues written acceptance of the Order Form at which point and on which date the Contract shall come into existence (the “Effective Date”).
+The Order Form shall only be deemed to be accepted when the Company issues written acceptance of the Order Form or the Company starts providing the Services at which point and on which date the Contract shall come into existence (the “Effective Date”).

 3.3.
-The Contract constitutes the entire agreement between the parties.
+The Contract constitutes the entire agreement between the parties and supersedes and extinguishes all previous agreements, promises, assurances, warranties, representations and understandings between them, whether written or oral, relating to its subject matter.
 The Client acknowledges that it has not relied on any statement, promise or representation made or given by or on behalf of the Company which is not set out in the Contract.

 3.5.
-For particular Services, the Company may publish the description applicable for that Service on the Company’s website and, in such circumstances, the Company shall ensure the relevant Service Agreement contains a URL to that description.
+For particular Services or Goods, the Company may publish the description applicable for that Service or those Goods on the Company’s website and, in such circumstances, the Company may incorporate a URL to that description in the relevant Service Agreement or Order Form.

 3.6.
-These Conditions and the relevant Service Agreement apply to the Contract to the exclusion of any other terms that the Client seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.
+These Conditions and the relevant Service Agreement apply to the Contract to the exclusion of any other terms that the Client seeks to impose or incorporate or which are implied by trade, custom, practice or course of dealing or (to the fullest extent permitted by law) which may be implied or incorporated into the Contract by statute or at common law.

 3.7.
 Any Quotation Form issued, or quotation given by the Company shall not constitute an offer, and is only valid for a period of 30 (thirty) days from its date of issue.